Trust Litigation Attorneys at KJM Law

 It is often also clear who the beneficiary is because the trust document specifically identifies who the beneficiaries are, and the relationship between the beneficiaries and trustor.
 It is not uncommon for a trust to name a primary beneficiary and a back-up beneficiary (also called a contingent beneficiary) should something happen to the primary beneficiary before the trustor passes.
 Thus, both named and contingent beneficiaries should contact a trust litigation lawyer if a dispute arises.
 Likewise, someone who feels that should have been named as a beneficiary may also benefit from the services of a trust litigation lawyer.
 An experienced trust litigator can help you figure out what rights you have.

-What is the Court Process Like with Trust Litigation?
+What is the Court Process Like?

 Probate litigation is a form of civil litigation, so it follows many of the same rules that apply to other non-criminal lawsuits.
 In California, trust litigation takes place in a separate division of the court called probate court.